awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ### Properties<a name="updateSSMagent-properties"></a>

 **agentName**
 amazon\-ssm\-agent\.
-This is the name of the Systems Manager agent that processes requests and executes commands on the instance\.
+This is the name of the Systems Manager agent that processes requests and runs commands on the instance\.
 Type: String
 Required: Yes